Kolyunya/afprx/README.md

 # Ad free proxy server

 ## Description
-A docker [container](https://hub.docker.com/r/kolyunya/afprx/) with a proxy server configured to block advertisement hosts.
+A docker [container](https://hub.docker.com/r/kolyunya/afprx/) with a HTTP proxy server configured to block advertisement hosts.

 ## Installation
 Just start the container and you are good to go.
 No configuration is required.